 Although it has a high rate of violent crime incidents, at 531 per 100,000 people, South Carolina saw only a modest increase of 3.8% in 2020 compared to 2019.
-This does include 10.5 murders for every 100,000, however, which is the fifth highest of any state.
-The 549 reported murders is higher than in many states that have a much larger populous.
+This includes 10.5 murders for every 100,000, however, which is the fifth highest of any state.
+The 549 reported murders are higher than in many states that have a much larger populous.

-When it comes to individual cities, Spartanburg is considered the most dangerous, having witnessed the equivalent of 1,200 violent crimes per 100,000 people.
-Although Charleston itself doesn’t make the list of the most dangerous cities in the state, North Charleston, with a population of 114,852 and the third most populous city in South Carolina, does attract 960 violent crimes for every 100,000 residents.
+Regarding individual cities, Spartanburg is considered the most dangerous, having witnessed the equivalent of 1,200 violent crimes per 100,000 people.
+Although Charleston itself doesn’t make the list of the most dangerous cities in the state, North Charleston, with a population of 114,852 and the third most populous city in South Carolina, attracts 960 violent crimes for every 100,000 residents.